ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Abstract

 \section{Abstract}

-3D Scene Graph (3DSG) generation plays a pivotal role in spatial understanding and semantic-affordance perception.
-However, its generalizability is often constrained by data scarcity.
-Current solutions primarily focus on cross-modal assisted representation learning and object-centric generation pre-training.
-The former relies heavily on predicate annotations, while the latter's predicate learning may be bypassed due to strong object priors.
-Consequently, they could not often provide a label-free and robust self-supervised proxy task for 3DSG fine-tuning.
-To bridge this gap, we propose a Topological Layout Learning (ToLL) for 3DSG pretraining framework.
-In detail, we design an Anchor-Conditioned Topological Geometry Reasoning, with a GNN to recover the global layout of zero-centered subgraphs by the spatial priors from sparse anchors.
-This process is strictly modulated by predicate features, thereby enforcing the predicate relation learning.
-Furthermore, we construct a Structural Multi-view Augmentation to avoid semantic corruption, and enhancing representations via self-distillation.
-The extensive experiments on 3DSSG dataset demonstrate that our ToLL could improve representation quality, outperforming state-of-the-art baselines.
+3D Scene Graph (3DSG) generation plays a pivotal role in spatial understanding and affordance perception.
+To mitigate generalization issues from data scarcity, joint-embedding and generative proxy tasks are proposed to pre-train 3DSG representations on predicate label-free datasets.
+Currently, generative pre-training usually bypasses the semantic corruption caused by the geometric augmentations in joint-embedding, but cannot avoid a negative problem ``Geometric Shortcut."
+In this problem, exposing dense object spatial and scale priors will induce models to trivially reconstruct scenes by interpolating object positions, rather than learning the underlying topological constraints provided by edges.
+To address this issue, we propose a Topological Layout Learning (ToLL) for 3DSG generation pretraining framework.
+In detail, we design an Anchor-Conditioned Topological Geometry Reasoning.
+It adopts a recurrent GNN to recover the global layout of zero-centered subgraphs (the non-visible spatial features) by one anchor with sparse spatial prior.
+Considering the absence of spatial layout information within the objects, it creates an information bottleneck, compelling our model to recover the full scene layout by leveraging predicate representation learning.
+Moreover, we construct a Structural Multi-view Augmentation to avoid semantic corruption, enhancing 3DSG representations via self-distillation.
+The extensive experiments on special dataset demonstrate that our ToLL could often improve 3DSG pertaining quality, outperforming state-of-the-art baselines.
+Source codes are available at \href{https://github.com/UESTC-nnLab/ToLL-SGG}{https://github.com/UESTC-nnLab/ToLL-SGG.}